-The University of North America is owned by the University of North America, Inc., a privately held corporation.
-The control of the University operations rests with its Board of Directors.
+The University of North America (University) is owned by the University of North America, Inc., a privately held corporation operating within regulations of the Commonwealth of Virginia.
+The roles and powers of its owners, Claude C. Martin, and Jill Martin, comprise the Corporate Board of Directors.
+The owners have made and hold a financial and/or other investment in the corporation and the University.